giuseppe7/sheila/README.md

 # sheila

 S.H.E.I.L.A stands for "Sampling Hue Environment Information Leveraging APIs" and is meant soley as a personal project.
+Currently, it does the following:

+* Samples Hue light and sensor information and exposes this as an endpoint.
+* Lauches side car containers Prometheus and Grafana to visualize this information.

 ## Build and Test